rtanglao/rt-flickr-sqlite-csv/README.md

 # rt-flickr-sqlite-csv
 flickr api data in CSV and sqlite

+## 24march2021 moved the two table (one for 2019, one for 2020) to dropbox because at 60M it's too large for github

+* here is the home of the file: https://www.dropbox.com/s/6j10e2vohp2j5kf/roland2019-2020.db?dl=0
+* I think 1 table version that includes 2019 and 2020 is probably better? so making that next

 ## 23march2021 creating a database using simon willion's csvs-to-sqlite
 ```bash
 csvs-to-sqlite *.csv -dt datetaken -dt dateupload -dt lastupdate roland2019-2020.db